Our MSc in Finance and Econometrics will give you access to exceptional teaching and facilities.

 This Masters will give you the essential postgraduate skills you need to follow a career in applied or quantitative finance, or to pursue further research.
 Employers will value your knowledge of econometric techniques and your ability to analyse financial markets.
 The MSc in Finance and Econometrics is also excellent preparation for a PhD.

 You'll gain the skills that will allow you to work in a variety of organisations.
 These include:

 You'll develop a range of transferable skills during the course, including:

-You should have at least a 2:1 degree, primarily in economics with a strong econometrics content, from a UK university or the equivalent from a non-UK university.
+You should have at least a 2:1 degree, primarily in economics with strong econometrics content.

 If your native language is not English, you must provide evidence of your English language ability:

 We also accept other English tests.
 Visit postgraduate English language requirements for further information.